To ensure that people with Primary Immunodeficiency in South Africa receive optimal treatment and support

 PiNSA was duly constituted at the Red Cross Children’s Hospital in Cape Town in 2001.
 A small committee was formed, the name decided and a constitution agreed upon.
 It was decided that there would be three branches to the association alongside the main committee; one in Durban, KwaZulu-Natal, one in Cape Town, Western Cape and one in Johannesburg, Gauteng.

 In December 2010 the call went out to interested patient/parents on the membership list to act on the national committee and the outcome was a meeting funded by IPOPI at which a new committee was formed.
-The AGM is between March to May each year.
+This group of people has always worked on a voluntary basis and, as is the nature of non-profit organisations, has seen changes in the committee composition as for the last twelve years PiNSA has managed to hold an annual AGM.